yettsyjk/aws-bootcamp-cruddur-2023/README.md

 # FREE AWS Cloud Project Bootcamp

 - Application: Cruddur
-- Cohort: 2023-A1
+- Cohort: TBD🤗

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+👋 This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)